 If you love art, quotes and creativity, Pinterest is sure to delight you.
 Believe it or not, recovery has a booming presence on Pinterest with many organizations, therapists and recovering addicts building boards to draw inspiration from.
 Beautiful guided imagery prompts, powerful quotes, compelling artwork and so much more await your perusal.
-Plus you can collect and organize your favorite pins for future reference and share them with others who also need encouragement.
+Plus you can collect and organize your favorite pins for future reference.
+You can also share them with others who need encouragement.

 7. Your Personal Blog